International law and the Arab–Israeli conflict: Reaction to the ICJ

-Numerous human rights organizations welcomed the ICJ ruling.
+Numerous human rights organizations welcomed the ICJ opinion.
 Amnesty International said that Israel should immediately cease constructing the barrier.
-The governments of Israel's neighbors Lebanon, Syria, Jordan, and Egypt also welcomed the ruling.
+The governments of Israel's neighbors Lebanon, Syria, Jordan, and Egypt also welcomed the opinion.

 On July 13, 2004, the US House of Representatives passed Resolution HR 713 deploring "the misuse of the International Court of Justice (ICJ)... for the narrow political purpose of advancing the Palestinian position on matters Palestinian authorities have said should be the subject of negotiations between the parties."
 The Resolution further stated that twenty-three countries, including every member of the G8 and several other European states, had "submitted objections on various grounds against the ICJ hearing the case."

+2024 advisory opinion of the ICJ

-As of 2023, the ICJ has accepted a request from the UN for an advisory opinion on the legal consequences arising from the policies and practices of Israel in the occupied Palestinian territory including East Jerusalem.
-The court has set 25 July 2023 for presentation of written statements and 25 October 2023 for subsequent written comments on the statements.
+In early 2023, the ICJ accepted a request from the UN for an advisory opinion on the legal consequences arising from the policies and practices of Israel in the occupied Palestinian territory including East Jerusalem.
+The court published its opinion in July 2024.

+The court declared in its landmark opinion that the Israel's occupation of Palestinian territories violated international law.
+Israel should cease settlement activity in the West Bank and East Jerusalem and end its "illegal" occupation of these areas and the Gaza Strip as soon as possible.

+The court also said that Israeli restrictions on Palestinians in the occupied territories constituted "systemic discrimination based on, inter alia, race, religion or ethnic origin", finding that Israel was in breach of article 3 of the International Convention on the Elimination of All Forms of Racial Discrimination (CERD), which says: “Parties particularly condemn racial segregation and apartheid and undertake to prevent, prohibit and eradicate all practices of this nature in territories under their jurisdiction.”

+The court identified the following breaches of international law: